victoriavilasb/go-headlines/README.md

 - Victoria Olivia Araujo Vilas Boas
 - Vinicius Rodrigues Oliveira

 ### Technologies

-- Python is the software development technology used in this project
-- PostgreSQL is the database system used in this project
+- Python: Python was chosen because of it simplicity, and because all members from the group knows the technology
+- PostgreSQL: Is a powerful system chosen as storage
-- Docker is used in this project to run the database in a container
+- Docker: Database run as a container, and docker was chosen in order to build and run the database container
+- Typer: is a python library to build powerful CLI applications
+- SQLAlchemy: as the orm to query and persist data
+- Alembic: to manage database migrations